 For big-city glamour, Crown Towers remains the property to beat.
 Its luxurious rooms tick all the boxes with their front-and-centre views of the city and the river, their sink-into beds and their oversized bathrooms.
 Arguably the hotel’s biggest attraction, however, is the extraordinary array of restaurants located within the Crown complex, helmed by top chefs such as Heston Blumenthal, Neil Perry, Guillaume Brahimi and Nobu.
 Throw in an indulgent spa, and there are plenty of reasons to stay put.
 If you do decide to head out, however, the city centre is an easy stroll away.

-For anyone interested in Australian art, The Olsen and its sister hotels, The Cullen and The Blackman, offer a unique opportunity to wake up with some of the country’s best loved artists or, at least, with their works.
+For anyone interested in Australian art, The Olsen and any of its sister hotels in the Art Series collection, offer a unique opportunity to wake up with some of the country’s best loved artists or, at least, with their works.
 The Olsen, located amid the cafés and boutiques of fashionable Chapel Street, showcases the works of landscape artist John Olsen, celebrated for his fluid lines and wash of colour.
 In addition to the mural in the lobby, each room includes a museum-quality Olsen print.
 Best of all, Olsen himself stays at the hotel whenever he visits Melbourne, so you may even bump into him at breakfast.

-“Effortlessly hip” is the best way to describe this quirky boutique bolthole in the seaside suburb of St Kilda.
-After all, how many hotels can lay claim to not just one of the best restaurants in town – the much-loved Circa is the in-house eatery – but also one of the best spas, the indulgent Aurora Spa?
+“Effortlessly hip” is the best way to describe this quirky boutique bolthole in the seaside Melbourne suburb of St Kilda.
+It's home to one of the best spas in the city, the indulgent Aurora Spa, and also offers a stunning restaurant, more casual bar venue and a live music venue.
 The airy rooms, all white walls and dark timber, are lovely rather than lavish, but with the many delights of St Kilda so close, you aren’t going to be spending a lot of time in your room.
 However, we do recommend a visit to the hotel’s seriously stylish pool area, known as The Deck.

 Yes, the Adelphi is a dessert-themed hotel, but no, it’s not as kooky as it sounds.
 In fact, this inner-city hotel will please design fans as well as those with a sweet tooth, with its velvety chocolate decor and its stools inspired by colourful liquorice allsorts, teamed with geometric carpets and brushed steel bathrooms.
-The in-house dessert bar, Om Nom, is justly famous, but there are a lot of other reasons to stay at the Adelphi, from the generously sized rooms to free mini-bar and free local phone calls.
+The in-house dessert bar, Om Nom, is justly famous, but there are a lot of other reasons to stay at the Adelphi, from the generously sized rooms to free mini-bar.
 Oh, it also has the most famous rooftop pool in town.